parsley-3d/tongo-docs/src/README.md

-# Tongo Documentation
+# Tongo Documentation (Under Construction)

 Welcome to the official Tongo documentation.
 Tongo is a confidential payment system for ERC20 tokens on Starknet, providing privacy-preserving transactions while maintaining auditability and compliance features.
+Tongo is heavily based on [this paper](https://eprint.iacr.org/2019/191).

+> **Waring** This documentation is under costruction.
+It is mostly done but we have to come back to round some rough edges.
+Use it wisely.
 ## What is Tongo?

 Tongo wraps any ERC20 token with ElGamal encryption, enabling private transfers while maintaining full auditability.
 Built on zero-knowledge proofs and homomorphic encryption over the Stark curve, Tongo enables users to transact with hidden amounts while preserving the ability to verify transaction validity.